 It prompted him to furnish his account with a special star that matched Abraham’s prenatal spectacle and upstaged Tiridates’s adoration of the pagan Nero.

-This feature originally appeared in the December 2010 issue of BBC Sky at Night Magazine.
+This article originally appeared in the December 2010 and December 2020 issues of BBC Sky at Night Magazine.